openvinotoolkit/openvino/docs/ops/arithmetic/Add_1.md

   * **Description**: specifies rules used for auto-broadcasting of input tensors.
   * **Range of values**:
-    * *none* - no auto-broadcasting is allowed, all input shapes should match
+    * *none* - no auto-broadcasting is allowed, all input shapes must match
     * *numpy* - numpy broadcasting rules, aligned with ONNX Broadcasting.
 Description is available in <a href="https://github.com/onnx/onnx/blob/master/docs/Broadcasting.md">ONNX docs</a>.
   * **Type**: string
   * **Default value**: "numpy"